emqx/cloud-docs/en_US/data_integration/introduction.md

 ![data_integration_intro](./_assets/integration_intro_02.png)

-1. Select a connector.
+1. Create a connector.
 You can select the service you need to connect to from the Data Integration initial page in your deployment and configure the connector.
 2. Create a rule to process the data collected from the device.
 The rule can collect and process data the way you want using SQL statements.
 3. Attach actions to the rule.
 The processed data will be forwarded to the cloud service through the configured connector when the rule triggers an action.
 4. Test whether the created data integration can run correctly.

 ## Data Integration Beta Statements

-The data integration feature has been set for a Beta testing period, ending on February 29, 2024 (the end date for overseas stations is January 31, 2024).
+The data integration feature has been set for a Beta testing period, ending on February 29, 2024.
 During the Beta period, data integration is free to use and will not be billed.
 After the trial period ends, a free quota for data integration will be provided: 1 million rule actions per month.
-Any usage beyond the free quota will be charged at ¥1.80 per million rule actions.
+Any usage beyond the free quota will be charged at $0.25 per million rule actions.

 During the Beta period, the limits on the number of connectors, rules, and actions that can be created for data integration are as follows: